 How to use turkey lacers

 Some people recommend placing a piece of a heel of bread on top the exposed dressing in the neck cavity before beginning, so that your stuffing gets completely protected from the dry air in the oven.

-Insert the turkey lacer needles at various strategic places around the cavity, leaving the eye ends out.
-Then, thread a piece of thin butcher's string through the eyes.
+Insert the turkey lacer needles at various strategic places around the cavity, with the eye ends protruding.
+Then, thread a piece of thin butcher’s string through the eyes.
 Then, pull the string tight to draw the needles all together, closing the cavity.

 When the poultry is cooked and has had a short resting time, you pull the needles out and then get on with serving the bird and the stuffing.